 Everything is possible in the program.
 It is very convenient, especially when trying to balance it.

-Sometimes, you want to edit the result on a computer or take your work home with you.
-You can make lower resolution versions for the editing, and then it will render back to the high-quality video for the final product.
+Sometimes, you want to edit the result on a computer or take your work home.
+You can make lower-resolution versions for editing, rendering it back to the high-quality video for the final product.

-What’s more, you can have the application automatically save backups of your work every few minutes.
-It means you don’t need to worry about losing all of those hours of effort if a mistake happens.
+Moreover, the application can automatically save backups of your work every few minutes.
+It means you don’t need to worry about losing all those hours of effort if a mistake happens.

 You can’t always see real-time feedback when video editing.

 However, this app will let you know the feedback or render different parts in advance.
-That way, everything syncs up on the timeline in the exact way that you wanted it to.
+That way, everything syncs up on the timeline exactly as you wanted.